Get Microsoft Azure data into Splunk Cloud

 - In a separate location, note the application ID value.
 You can think of the application ID as a user ID.
 The application ID value maps to the Client ID field when you configure Microsoft Azure in Splunk Cloud via the Microsoft Cloud Services add-on.

-- Now, you need to create an application secret.
+- Create an application secret.
 This is comparable to a password or key.
 To do this, go to Certificates & secrets, and click New client secret:

 - Enter a name for the secret in the Description field, and select the Never radio button under the Expires field.
 Click Add.

-- You need to grant the application registration read access to resources in your subscription.
-To do this, click Subscriptions, and choose the subscription from which you want to ingest data.
+- Grant the application registration read access to resources in your subscription.
+Click Subscriptions, and choose the subscription from which you want to ingest data.
 In this example, the Pay-As-You-Go subscription is selected:

 - Click Access control (IAM) > Add > Add role assignment.

 - From the Role dropdown menu, select Reader.

 - In the Assign Access to field, leave the default value.

 - In the select field, type the name of the Application Registration you just created:

 - If you have multiple subscriptions, you can continue to add access to each of the subscriptions you want to include.
 When you have added all of the subscriptions that you want to include, your Microsoft Azure configuration should be complete.

 Step 4: Configure the Splunk Add-on for Microsoft Cloud Services

 Complete the following steps to configure the Splunk Add-on for Microsoft Cloud Services and also the necessary inputs.

 - Open the Splunk Add-on for Microsoft Cloud Services from the list of available apps.